-Leaked text suggests possible US-Russia missile arrangement
+Biden sending more troops to Europe amid Ukraine tension

 Russia invaded Georgia later that year, and in 2014 annexed Ukraine’s Crimean Peninsula.
 Around 14,000 people have been killed in the conflict that still simmers in eastern Ukraine.
 Their membership plans have been on hold for years, although NATO continues to support them and promote reforms.

 Litvinova reported from Moscow.
-Matt Lee in Washington, Aritz Parra in Madrid and Mike Corder in The Hague contributed to this report.
+Madhani and Baldor reported from Washington.
+Associated Press writers Vladimir Isachenkov in Moscow, Yuras Karmanau in Kyiv, Matthew Lee, and Robert Burns in Washington, Aritz Parra in Madrid and Mike Corder in The Hague contributed to this report.